 - Store mushrooms in the original store packaging in the fridge.
 Once opened keep leftover mushrooms in the original container and cover with plastic wrap.

-- Fruits and vegetables (not listed above) should be stored in the fridge but separate from each other.
-Do not wash your fruit until you are ready to eat it because the excess water will cause it to decompose quicker (finally procastination pays off!!!).
+- Fruits and vegetables (not listed above) should be stored in the fridge, but separate from each other.
+Do not wash your fruit until you are ready to eat it because the excess water will cause it to decompose quicker (finally, procrastination pays off!!!).